fleetdm/fleet/handbook/company/README.md

 - 🫧 [Revenue Operations Manager](https://fleet-device-management.breezy.hr/p/c28cce9abf5e-revenue-ops)
 - 🫧 [Field Marketer](https://fleet-device-management.breezy.hr/p/3bd97ce5f54a-field-marketing-manager-enterprise)

-> Interested in joining the team at Fleet, or know someone who might be?
-Click one of the positions to read the job description and apply, or you can share a [direct link to this page](https://fleetdm.com/handbook/company#open-positions) for a short read about the company, including our vision, values, history, and all currently open positions.
+> **🛸 Join us!**  Interested in joining the team at Fleet, or know someone who might be?
+Click one of the positions to read the job description and apply.
+Or [copy a direct link to this page](https://fleetdm.com/handbook/company#open-positions) to share a short summary about the company, including our vision, values, history, and all currently open positions.
 Thank you for the help!

-### Why should you join us?  🛸
+### Is it any good?

+Here are a few reasons to work at Fleet:
 - Work from anywhere with good internet.
 (We're 100% remote.
 No office.
 No commute.)
 Everyone works remote, but you don't feel remote.
 There is no 'headquarters'.
 You are free to travel and move.
 - Fleet can offer you a competitive salary, significant equity, and an independent, outsider-friendly culture.
 Work with helpful, kind, and motivated people who know what they're doing.
 - At Fleet, we value focus, iteration, and meaningful results – not 60 hour work weeks.
 We are non-judgmental and laser-focused on growing the company.